 - (2) Candidates and jobs located in the EU & unknown locations

 - (3) All candidates (regardless of their current location)

 If you have selected options (1) or (2), you will have the ability to manually edit whether a candidate and their opportunities are protected by GDPR by hovering over their GDPR status, clicking the pen icon, and selecting a new country from the dropdown menu.
 GDPR-protected countries are denoted with an "EU" in the menu.

 If a candidate provides you with a written update to their consent status outside of Lever, you can manually update their consent status by hovering over it on their candidate profile, clicking the pen icon, and then clicking the button to change the status in the pop-up that appears.

 Managing candidates marked as 'Do not contact'

 A candidate is marked as 'Do not contact' when their opportunity is archived and their consent has expired, revoked, or was never provided (when relying on consent), or when the candidate explicitly revokes contact permission (when relying on legitimate interest).

+For example, if a candidate has revoked consent to contact on their opportunity A, and then a new opportunity B is created manually with the same e-mail address, the banner will appear.
 If, however, the candidate then explicitly grants contact permission on either opportunity A or B, the banner will disappear - this is because this candidate’s most recently provided contact permission gives consent to contact them.